Coronavirus information and advice

 The current position in Derby (updated 11 July 2018)

 Universal Credit went ‘Full Service’ on 11 July 2018 for all new claimants including, single and couples with no children and families with a maximum of 2 children.

 Derby City Job Centre is now located in The Council House, Corporation Street, Derby DE1 2FT.

 Current ‘Live Service’ claimants will be migrated internally by the Department of Work and Pensions (DWP) to ‘Full Service’ in the next few months.

 There are two main things you can do to prepare for Universal Credit.

 Get Online – Universal Credit is designed to be claimed online.
-Your claim starts on the day that you submit it to DWP.
+Your claim starts on the day that you submit it to the Department of Works and Pensions.
 If you do not have access to the internet, job centres have computers you can use.
-If you are not confident using a computer, the job centre can tell you about local services that can help you.
+There are staff on hand to help you through the application process.